xhain/Myo2Max/README.md

 # Myo to Max/MSP via OSC

+This package enables an out-of-the-box solution to connect the Thalmic Myo to Max/MSP vis OSC and get all the raw data from it.

 ## Content
 A compiled stack of a slimmed down version of samyk's myo-osc, including emg and data optional (!) vibration feedback.
 Also includes a Max/MSP (Max 7) project that works well with the OSC-wrapper and enables an overview on all the raw data.